What startups say: 8 most common landing pages mistakes. Vol 2

 — Changing the language on the conversion button from "get started" to "Accept your invitation" can change everything.

 Based on the experience of founders of successful startups, it's safe to say one thing: when it comes to landing design, the devil's often in the detail, whether that's the microcopy on a CTA or the placement of a button.

 And it never hurts to take advice on how to get it right than from startups that are smashing it.

 Have more insights to share?
-Leave them in the comments, let’s get the discussion going.
+Let’s get the discussion going.